mako-framework/docs/01_getting_started/03_dependency_injection.md

 }
 ```

-We can now resolve the `Depends` class using the IoC container.
+We can now resolve the `Depends` class using the container.
 Both its dependencies will automatically be injected.

 ```
 $depends = $container->get(Depends::class);